maciakl/maciak.org/_lin/whatismyip.md

 ---
 layout: wide
-title: What is My IP
+title: What is My Public IP
-subtitle: the real one tho
+subtitle: the real routable one tho
 description: how to find your routable ip on cli
 ---